SukkaW/OpenCore-Document-zh_Hans/source/8-misc.md

 - `0x00400000` (bit `22`) --- `OC_SCAN_ALLOW_DEVICE_FIREWIRE`, allow scanning FireWire devices.
 - `0x00800000` (bit `23`) --- `OC_SCAN_ALLOW_DEVICE_SDCARD`, allow scanning card reader devices.

-*Note*: Given the above description, `0xF0103` value is expected to allow scanning of SATA, SAS, SCSI, and NVMe devices with APFS file system, and prevent scanning of any devices with HFS or FAT32 file systems in addition to not scanning APFS file systems on USB, CD, and FireWire drives.
+*注*：Given the above description, `0xF0103` value is expected to allow scanning of SATA, SAS, SCSI, and NVMe devices with APFS file system, and prevent scanning of any devices with HFS or FAT32 file systems in addition to not scanning APFS file systems on USB, CD, and FireWire drives.
 The combination reads as:

 - `OC_SCAN_FILE_SYSTEM_LOCK`
 - `OC_SCAN_DEVICE_LOCK`